Eugene W. Shellworth

 Eugene Whitney Shellworth (April 2, 1912 – July 2, 1997) was the mayor of Boise, Idaho, from 1961 to 1966.
 Elected in May 1961 and re-elected in November 1963, he lost a runoff election to Jay Amyx in late 1965, and then worked in banking; he had previous business experience in lumber and heavy equipment sales.

 Shellworth was a 1935 graduate of the U.S. Naval Academy in Annapolis, Maryland.
 He played on the football team until a knee injury ended his playing career in his sophomore year.
 Shellworth served in the U.S. Navy during World War II.

 Personal

-Shellworth married Martha Buckley (1915–2005) of Tacoma, Washington in 1937, and they settled in Boise following the war.
-Their daughter Sandy (b.
-1944) is a former World Cup alpine ski racer and a 1968 Olympian.
+Shellworth married Martha Buckley of Tacoma, Washington in 1937, and they settled in Boise following the war.
+Their daughter Sandy is a former World Cup alpine ski racer and a 1968 Olympian.

-His father, Harry Shellworth (1877–1973), was a page during the first state legislature following statehood in 1890, and later worked in the forest products industry.
+His father, Harry Shellworth, was a page during the first state legislature following statehood in 1890, and later worked in the forest products industry.

-Shellworth and his parents are buried in Morris Hill Cemetery in Boise.